endo-do/Table-Class-Python/README.md

 The following is also documented in the code itself

+### Note: Working with indexes:

+- Indexes for functions work the exact same ways as in standart python lists
+    - Index 0 returns the first element and -1 returns the last

+- An index will be adjusted to the active headers accordingly
+    - This means that the header dont count as a row or column
+    - E.g. the first row is still accesible with index 0 while a row header is active

 ## Parameters of the Table Class:

 The following are parameters of the Table Class